IMAGE() Function in Salesforce [Use Cases, Syntax & Examples]

-In this Salesforce tutorial, we will learn how to use the IMAGE() Function in Salesforce.
-We will also learn, the syntax and real business-related examples where we can use the function.
+In this tutorial, we will learn how to use the IMAGE() Function in Salesforce.
+We will also learn the syntax and real-world business examples of when we can use the function.

-Salesforce IMAGE() function is one of the various TEXT functions in Salesforce which is used for performing text operations on Salesforce fields.
-This Salesforce IMAGE() Function, is used to insert an image with alternate text and height and width specifications.
+The Salesforce IMAGE() function is one of the functions used to display an image in object fields.
+This Salesforce IMAGE() Function is used to insert an image with alternate text and height and width specifications.

 In addition, the following is the syntax of the Salesforce IMAGE function: